Sate Sauce – Vietnamese Lemongrass Chili Oil

 Close-up photo of a jar filled with vibrant red Vietnamese Sate Sauce or Vietnamese Chili Oil, showcasing its rich and spicy aroma.
 The sauce is made from crushed chili peppers, lemongrass, garlic, and other flavorful ingredients, adding a delightful kick to Vietnamese cuisine.

-Chinese Chili Oil: A complex blend featuring spices and aromatic ingredients like Sichuan peppercorns, star anise, cinnamon, and bay leaves.
-It’s great with everything from chili oil noodles and chili oil fried eggs to fried rice.
-You can make it at home or buy it from the Asian store.
+A true flavor bomb packed with warm spices like Sichuan peppercorns, star anise, cinnamon, and bay leaves.
+It’s that magical condiment that goes with almost everything — from chili oil noodles and chili oil fried eggs to fried jasmine rice.

 Ingredients for Sate Chili Oil

-To simplify the preparation, I chose dried chili flakes instead of fresh chili.
-Moreover, I omitted fish sauce to make the recipe vegan-friendly.
+To make things simpler, I went with dried chili flakes and chili powder instead of fresh chilies.
+I also skipped the fish sauce so the recipe stays completely vegan-friendly.

 Ingredients for Vietnamese Sate Sauce (Vietnamese Chili Oil)

-• Mix the chili pepper flakes with water and the seasonings (sugar, soy sauce, and vegetable bouillon powder).
-This helps to prevent the chili pepper flakes from burning when added to the hot oil.
+• In a small bowl, mix chili flakes with a bit of water, sugar, soy sauce, and vegetable bouillon powder.
+This step helps keep the chili from burning later when it hits the hot oil.

-• Step 2: Stir-fry the shallots and garlic in the oil for around 2 minutes or until they turn slightly golden.
-Then add the processed lemongrass and galangal.
-Cook on medium heat for about 3 minutes, stirring occasionally, until the lemongrass has reduced in volume and acquired a bit of color.
+• Stir in the minced lemongrass and galangal.
+Cook on medium heat for about 3 minutes, stirring occasionally, until the lemongrass softens and starts to take on a bit of color.

 Instructions for making Vietnamese Sate Sauce (Vietnamese Chili Oil)